Cransey Interview

 C.: The best way to communicate effectively with your team?

-I communicate with the people I work with in a very open, honest way.
+L.I.: I communicate with the people I work with in a very open, honest way.
 Some would say I am very blunt and to the point.
 I would never ask anyone I work with to do something that I wouldn’t do and I think that helps gain respect.
 If respect is mutual then I think we are well on our way to a happy, safe, productive experience.
 When I train new people on the super lift cranes I have to practice patients and understanding.